 Australia’s collaboration with China aims to directly support its goal to strengthen and improve its greenhouse gas emissions accounting systems and to prepare regular inventories.

 Blue carbon refers to the carbon that is captured by the world’s coastal ecosystems (mangroves, tidal marshes, and seagrasses).

 The Australian Government in collaboration with CSIRO is supporting countries in the region to build capacity to protect and manage coastal blue carbon ecosystems.
 The department is implementing a $2 million blue carbon program with Indonesia and a $4 million blue carbon program with the Pacific, focusing on PNG and Fiji.
 The Department of Foreign Affairs and Trade (DFAT) is also administering a $2 million innovative finance component for the Pacific program.

 Activities focus on working with Pacific countries and Indonesia to:

 - advance protection and restoration of coastal blue carbon ecosystems for climate action

 - support integration of blue carbon into national greenhouse gas accounting and climate policy

 - Read about Australia’s international climate change commitments

-- Read our scoping report on a potential Emissions Reduction Fund method of blue carbon
+- Read our Emissions Reduction Fund method for blue carbon projects